CommunitySolidServer/tutorials/getting-started.md

 also fully implements the expected IdP behaviour, so it is both a Solid server and an IdP.

-Step 5 mentions that your WebID contains which IdP you trust.
+Step 5 mentions that your WebID contains which IdP is responsible.
 You can see this by looking at your profile document http://localhost:3000/my-pod/profile/card#me.
 It will contain the triple `:me solid:oidcIssuer <http://localhost:3000/>`.
 This is the triple that identifies our CSS instance as a trusted IdP.